fireball0213/TSA_basic/README.md

 **1. Modified Code:**

 - Provide the modified code for all components of the task.
 - Include a file in Markdown format that covers the entire task.
-This file should contain: `README.md`
+This file should contain `README.md`:
   - how to install any necessary dependencies for the entire task.
   - how to run the code and scripts to reproduce the reported results.
   - datasets used for testing in all parts of the task.